lljk/jscorecard/README.md

   The away team's card is shown first.
 To switch cards, click the opposing team's image to the right of the game header.

-  Clicking a particular at bat cell will show the description of the at bat.
+  Clicking an at bat cell will show the description of the at bat.
 Clicking a player will show their season and career stats.

   Everyone scores games a little differently, so here are some notes about my notation: